itarato/masacre/README.md

 Bugs:

-- enemy stuck in wall

 Missing:

 - new enemy spawned should be at a minimum distance from the player
 - player died message
 - minimap
 - player deploying landmines
+- enemy has health + rapid fire not being instant kill (but have smoke)
 -